 1. Introduction

 During the last half century, technology has rapidly advanced allowing us to build wearable devices to measure, enhance, and improve the interactions between our body and the environment.
 Out of all our body parts, our hands are one of the most important tools we use to interact with and manipulate our environment.
 For that reason, researchers have developed a wearable sensing glove (WSG), which is a wearable device worn on the hand that includes sensors to measure the interaction between our hands and the surrounding environment.
-A WSG can utilize a sensor to measure some of the following parameters: motion, position, temperature, pressure, contact, relative finger location, and various other variables.
+A WSG can utilize a sensor to measure some of the following, but not limited to, parameters: motion, position, temperature, pressure, contact, relative finger location, and various other variables.